 Travelers has 160 years of history intertwined with the challenges, developments and accomplishments of our national heritage.
-From pre-Civil War to post-9/11 times, Travelers has consistently dedicated itself to being in-synch with our customers' ever-changing needs.
-Click here to learn more about our company’s firsts.
+From pre-Civil War to post-9/11 times, Travelers has consistently focused on doing things right, because things can go wrong.
+Learn more about our company’s firsts.

-Travelers was founded more than a century ago through an off-hand transaction of only two cents.
-The two cent incident occurred on March 24, 1864, when a Hartford businessman, James G. Batterson, met a local banker, James E. Bolter, in the post office.
+Travelers was founded more than a century ago through an off-hand transaction of only 2 cents.
+The incident occurred on March 24, 1864, when Hartford businessman James G. Batterson met a local banker, James E. Bolter, in the post office.
 Bolter had heard that Batterson and several fellow townsmen were organizing a company for the purpose of introducing accident insurance to North America.

 “I’m on my way home for lunch,” Bolter said.
 “How much would you charge to insure me against accident between here and Buckingham Street?”

 “Two cents,” Batterson quoted promptly, as he took Bolter’s two pennies and tucked them into his vest pocket.
 Bolter walked the four blocks to his home without mishap.
-His two cent “premium” is a souvenir treasured by the company Mr. Batterson founded, Travelers.
+His 2 cent “premium” is a souvenir treasured by the company Batterson founded, Travelers.

-Seeing the need for a local insurance company, Alexander Wilkin and 16 fellow St. Paul businessmen founded St. Paul Fire and Marine Insurance Company in 1853.
-The company was founded in large part to serve locals who had become frustrated with slow service from faraway insurers.
+Seeing the need for a local insurance company, Alexander Wilkin and 16 fellow St. Paul businessmen founded St. Paul Fire and Marine Insurance Company in 1853, in large part, to serve locals who had become frustrated with slow service from faraway insurers.

-Wilkin, secretary of the territory and a lawyer with insurance experience “back East,” became the company’s first and youngest president, being elected to the position at the age of 34.
+Wilkin, secretary of the territory and a lawyer with insurance experience “back East,” became the company’s first and youngest president, being elected to the position at 34.
 The company paid its first claim in 1855.

 Meet some of our people to find out what life at Travelers is really like.Read more »